jayam04/python-projects/PyPrograms/contacts/readme.md

 ## contacts
 it's an simple phonebook allowing you to add name, contact number and email.
 it's just for fun there is no use in real life.
+update-22.02.28 adds pickle to store your data.
+your contact data is stored under data folder. so, you are in control of your data.

 #### Requirenments
 a python interpretor in Windows, terminal will work in Mac & Linux.